carbonfact/lea/README.md

 ```

 Each script is materialized into a table.
 The table is named according to the script's name, following the warehouse convention.

+A script may contain multiple SQL statements, separated by semicolons.
+The last statement has to be a `SELECT` statement, while the previous ones are expected to be procedural statements (e.g. `DECLARE` and `SET` in BigQuery).
+The way it works under the hood is by creating a [session](https://cloud.google.com/bigquery/docs/sessions) for the script, and running all statements within the same session.

 #### Jinja templating